waypointrobotics/rosbridge-websocket-examples/README.md

 # rosbridge-websocket-examples
 A set of bare-bones examples mini-drivers to control a mobile robot using rosbridge over websockets.

+**Note**: If using with a Waypoint Robotics robot such as Vector or Mavek, make sure that the robot is in navigation mode and localized before issuing navigation goals

 For Python example, see python folder. for Javascript example, see js folder.